NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 <br>

-# Step 11: Updating Object Info Manipulator
+# Step 11: Updating `ObjInfoManipulator`

 > **Note:** You are working in `object_info_manipulator.py` for this section.

 In this step, you need to update the position value and to position the Object Info at the object's origin and then offset it in the up-direction.
 You'll also want to make sure that it is scaled properly in the viewport.

 Fortunately, this does not require a big alteration to our existing code.
-You merely need to add onto the `on_build` function in the `object_info_manipulator.py` script:
+You merely need to add onto the `on_build` function in the `object_info_manipulator.py` module:

   ```python
   ...